Experimental Analysis of Large-scale Learnable Vector Storage Compression: Experiments and Analysis

 In Figure~\ref{fig:density}, we visualize the actual memory allocated for each feature in AutoSrh.
 Each point represents a feature: the x-axis is its frequency, and the y-axis is the number of assigned parameters.
 The allocated memory does not necessarily depend on frequency, as frequency is only one factor of feature importance.
 As the dimension becomes larger, AutoSrh allocates more memory to important features, explaining the effect of dimension increase.

-On the other hand, when the dimension is enlarged, MGQE and pruning methods also increase the training memory despite better AUC.
-Their training memory scales linearly with the dimension.
-Therefore, the choice of dimensions requires a careful trade-off between model quality and training overhead.
+When the dimension is enlarged, MGQE and pruning methods increase the training memory linearly despite better AUC.
+Therefore, choosing the right dimensions requires a careful trade-off between model quality and training overhead.